junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Generally the best stool softeners are foods high in roughage or fiber, like bran or cassava.

 Drinking a lot of liquid (at least 8 glasses of water a day) and eating lots of fruit also help.
-Milk of magnesia (magnesium hydroxide)— laxative and antacid
+Milk of magnesia (magnesium hydroxide),  laxative and antacid

 _Often comes as_ a milky solution